elmloko/Kosmos/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.52 [22 June 2023] =
+* [Bugfix] Mastodon share button was triggering blank popup when clicked from the More popup and Mastodon was not present in the share  bar apart from the More icon
+* [Improvement] Social share links now have "aria-label" attribute making these accessible for screen-readers
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 17.0
+* [Improvement] Minor improvements

 = 3.3.51 [13 April 2023] =
 * [Improvement] Fixed broken images at the plugin configuration pages in the admin area
 * [Improvement] Admin UI improvements